 INTERNET LISTINGS – Our inventory of currently listed homes for rent are posted online on the most popular rental websites complete with photos, maps and property details for the convenience of those searching for their new home.
 Without question you will find your home on tons of websites.

 WORD OF MOUTH / REFERRALS – Current and past tenants, friends of our tenants, and referrals from other Birmingham real estate. agents

 CORRECT PRICING – Even the best and most incredible homes will not lease if they are overpriced.
 We make sure your rental home is priced correctly from the very beginning so that we get your home leased quickly and for the highest rent possible.
 Remember that no amount of marketing can overcome an overpriced listing.

 THOROUGH PREPARATION – Even the best located and well priced rental homes will not lease quickly if the rental home is not in top showing condition.
-Homes for rent in the Birmingham market absolutely must show well and have an attractive "curb appeal" or they may sit empty for extended periods.
+Homes for rent in the Greater Birmingham market absolutely must show well and have an attractive "curb appeal" or they may sit empty for extended periods.
 Our job as your property manager is to make sure your home is presented to the prospective tenants in a clean and attractive condition so that it will attract the absolute best tenants.

 Can I exclude smokers, pets, or children?Mega Agent Rental Management Properties generally prohibits smoking in the interest of protecting your investment.